 HTS Training will be following these measures as we restart courses.
 And as guidance changes, we'll be keeping in line with that too.

-We've included the full text of FAAOF's statement below, and you can read it first hand here.
-But I've also added the key points for you below:
+You can read the latest full text of the FAAOF's statement on their site, or we've also added the key points for you below:

 FAAOF recommend that first aid training (other than absolutely essential first aid training) should not restart until after the government has changed the COVID-19 alert status to Level 3.